-- What is the vote required for each proposal? - What are abstentions and "broker non-votes"? - Who is paying for the costs of soliciting these proxies? - How do I find out the results of the voting at the Annual Meeting?
+- What is the vote required for each proposal? - What are abstentions and "broker non-votes"?

+Who is posing for the costs of collection these re- - Who is paying for the costs of soliciting these proxies?How do I find out the results of the voting at the Annual Meeting?

-If you have any further questions about how to cast your vote, the 2023 Annual Meeting or about this Proxy Statement generally, please contact Michael Hara, Head of Investor Relations, at (650) 433-5578 or mhara@htgc.com or Kiersten Zaza Botelho, Corporate Secretary, at (617) 314-9973 or kbotelho@htgc.com.
+If you have any further questions about how to cast your vote, the 2023 Annual Meeting or about this Proxy Statement generally, please contact Michael Hara, Head of Investor Relations, at (650) 433-5578 or mhara@htgc.com or Kiersten Zaza Botelho, Corporate Secretary, at (617) 314-9973 or khotelho@htgc.com